-On the second day of Christmas my true love gave to me…two options for pursuing adoption.
+On the second day of Christmas, my true love gave me…two options for pursuing adoption.
 Once a decision has been made to pursue an adoption, the decision-making is not over; it is just getting started.
 Numerous decisions must be made, often between two options.

 The first question is the type of adoption a couple will pursue.
 Will they look outside the borders of their country for an intercountry placement or will they stay closer to home and adopt domestically?

-On the third day of Christmas my true love gave to me…the opportunity to face the third degree during a home study.
-In order to adopt an unrelated child, prospective adoptive parents must undergo an extensive background investigation innocuously referred to as a “home study.”
+On the third day of Christmas, my true love gave me…the opportunity to face the third degree during a home study.
+To adopt an unrelated child, prospective adoptive parents must undergo an extensive background investigation innocuously referred to as a “home study.”
 The placing entity and the court want assurance that a child placed for adoption will be going into a safe, healthy, and nurturing family.
 Therefore, screening of the prospective adoptive couple and their home is a prerequisite to having a child placed for adoption.
 Unfortunately, individuals undergoing this scrutiny commonly feel that it is intrusive.

 The specific requirements of a home study may vary according to state law and placing entity requirements.
 Common components of a home study include a criminal background check, a check of an abuse registry, obtaining personal references, the submission of medical records, a home visit to assess the physical environment in which the child will be placed, a review of finances and employment history, and inquiry into the reasons why adoption is being pursued.
 Family background and family relationships may also be addressed.

-On the fourth day of Christmas my true love gave to me…four inches of paperwork to complete.
+On the fourth day of Christmas, my true love gave me…four inches of paperwork to complete.
 Adoption is a paper-intensive process.
-Couples who are adopting will not go through the physical process of carrying and delivering a baby, but they will work for it by having to fill out a stack of forms which may weigh more than the infant they bring home.
+Couples who are adopting will not go through the physical process of carrying and delivering a baby, but they will work for it by having to fill out a stack of forms that may weigh more than the infant they bring home.

 To get the home study process rolling, adoptive couples will have to fill out questionnaires, forms, requests for paperwork needed (don’t have a copy of your marriage record or birth certificate handy?), etc. just to get started.
 The placing entity, an agency or an attorney, will likewise have a stack of paperwork for the hopeful new parents to complete.
 Some of these requests for information may appear to be (and in fact likely are) redundant, but they are used for different purposes.
 With all the trees killed to produce sufficient paper for the adoption process, the adoptive couple will hope that there’s a tree out there still standing for use as a Christmas tree during the holidays.

 Most couples aren’t going to have enough high-quality photos to use to make a profile book.
-Cue a photo shoot with a professional photographer or with a friend/relative who has a knack for taking good pictures.
-And getting the amount of pictures needed to fill such a book, often 20 or more pages in length, will require a long photo shoot.
+Cue a photoshoot with a professional photographer or with a friend/relative who has a knack for taking good pictures.
+And getting the number of pictures needed to fill such a book, often 20 or more pages in length, will require a long photoshoot.

 The antidote to sitting around impatiently twiddling your thumbs is to do something.
 Be proactive.
 Get the word out to friends, family, coworkers, etc. that you are interested in adopting.
 You might identify a match situation on your own through personal connections.
 Work with more than one adoption resource to increase the odds of receiving a placement.